Project Overview Deadline Budget Application

 - Applicants must be either a United States citizen or a permanent legal resident and be at least 18 years of age.

 - Applicants must have at least a three-year history of professional art or design practice.
+Non-traditional public artists are encouraged to apply as they can be paired with local fabricators to construct public artwork.

 - Applicants must have demonstrated experience in the arts through the creation of high-quality work.